ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-PyObjCTools.TestSupport.rst

    Decorator for enabling a test only when the process is running in 64-bit mode.

+.. function:: min_sdk_level(version)

+   Decorator for enabling a test only when running with a build of PyObjC that was done with a recent enough SDK for Mac OS X.

+.. function:: max_sdk_level(version)

+   Decorator for enabling a test only when running with a build of PyObjC that was done with an old enough SDK for Mac OS X.

 .. function:: min_os_level(version)

    Decorator for enabling a test only when running on a recent enough release